ThibaultSchowing/PBI-Scope/README.md

 Remove all temporary files generated by the workflow.
 Use together with –dry-run to list files without actually deleting anything.
 Note that this will not recurse into subworkflows.
 ```

-## Stage 2 - viralhostrangedb
+# Database 2 - viralhostrangedb

-Interactions only, no sequences ?
+It contains interactions only but no sequences.
+The database webpage is not very userfriendly but a good documentation is written [here](https://hub.pages.pasteur.fr/viralhostrangedb/) gives info about the API.

 Data from [VHRdb](https://hub.pages.pasteur.fr/viralhostrangedb/api.html) consist of references to phages from different sources, joined to hosts of different souces.
 The interactions are described as being: no-data, 0: no infection, 1: intermediate and 2: infection.

 Exploration and preparatory code in expl_3 notebook.

+**CURRENT STATE**: the identifiers do not allow for an easy phage sequence retrieval, at least for now.
+More investigation on the different souces are needed but there are chances that every source has to be investigated separately in order to retrieve the sequences, if they are publicly available.

 Notes:
-- check phagedive for additionnal info on HER collection ?
+- check phagedive for additionnal info on HER collection

+# Database 3 - PhageDive

+It seems that [Phagedive](https://phagedive.dsmz.de/advsearch) contains similar information as VRHdb however improved with additional data such as culture environment, sequence (link), etc. It can be of interest in order to explore specific strains and see e.g. where are the HER collection sequences stored (accession number).